All best sellers

 There is also a second differentiation according to how it is fed with paint, which has evolved year after year starting with lower feeding, lateral feeding to upper feeding.
 The lower one is usually indicated for painting large surfaces, such as your own room walls, and its application in modeling is limited.
 The other 2 types of lateral and upper feeding are the most suitable, with the upper feeding being the one that works best and the most modern.

-What kind of paint is used for airbrush painting?
+What paint to use in airbrush painting?

 Through these painting tools, you can use any type of liquid that can be projected with it, not necessarily paint.
 That being said, all paints on the market can be used with them, it's just a matter of using the proper dilution.

 Normally you work with acrylic paints, watercolors, or acrylic inks due to their low toxicity and ease of cleaning.
 These paints can either come pre-diluted or be regular brush paints that need to be thinned with a thinner or medium.
+For those looking to start with a range of colors, paint sets are available, offering a convenient way to access a variety of shades suited to airbrushing needs.

-How to clean them
+How to clean airbrush?

 Airbrushing work requires a high level of cleanliness and hygiene.
 Most of the problems that arise when painting with airbrushes are always due to not having them properly cleaned or not using the right cleaner for each type of paint.